Weather inputs

 From the changes of these different variables, our model is able to predict for each of the future hours a balance between supply and demand on the merit order for the wholesale market and the bid curves for the reserve prices as it has been studied historically.

 We use a single coupled machine learning model that predicts all 40+ interconnected bidding-zone prices simultaneously - this structure helps ensure greater coherence across the European day-ahead market.
-The model is retrained daily, using an expanding historical window from 2015 to the most recent actuals.
+Our model is retrained daily, using an expanding historical window from 2015 to the most recent actuals.

 Coverage